bzon/ecr-k8s-secret-creator/README.md

 The problem is ECR token expires every 12 hours, and we need to find a way to ensure that the config.json authentication token is rotated in an automated and secure way.

+## How to use with Weave Flux Pod?

+Complete the [Deployment Guide](#deployment), noting the secret name and then follow [Flux Guide](https://github.com/bzon/ecr-k8s-secret-creator/blob/master/FLUX_GUIDE.md).

 ## How to Deploy

 <!-- vim-markdown-toc GFM -->